tuyhayes/getting_and_cleaning_data_course_project/CodeBook.md

 Human Activity Recognition Using Smartphones Summary Data Set CodeBook

 The data found in the "subjectaverages.csv" file represents a summary of average mean and standard deviation calculations of the original test and training data created as part of the Human Activity Recognition Using Smartphones Data Set.
-To create this summary data, the following steps were completed:

-1. Combined all records in training (X-training.txt) and test (X-test.txt) data.
-2. Renamed default column headings using data from features.txt.
-3. Combined subject identification data from subject_test.txt and subject_train.txt.
-4. Combined activity data from from y_test.txt and y_train.txt.
-5. Added combined subject and activity data to merged data from step 1.
-6. Merged this dataset with data from activity_labels.txt to show activity name instead of number for easy reading.
-7. Grouped data by subject/activity combination and calculated mean of each remaining variable in the dataset.

 The following data shows the position, name, and description of each variable (column) in the dataset.